Photo by Paul Cartwright

 In 2015, 4 symphonies and 2 overtures by Andrew Downes were recorded in the Dvorak Hall of the Rudolfinum, Prague, Czech Republic, by the Czech Philharmonic Orchestra, directed by Ondrej Vrabec, as part of a 2 CDs set of symphonic music by Andrew Downes, on the Artesmon label.
 The set of 2 CDs and one Documentary DVD were launched in the Suk Hall of the Rudolfinum, Prague, on 1st December 2015.
 The CDs were launched on iTunes on March 18th 2016.
 The UK launch, organised by Czech Music Direct, took place on 17th April 2016 at the National Film Theatre, London, where excerpts were played and the Documentary DVD was shown, together with Paula Downes' films portraying Andrew Downes' Songs from Spoon River and also an excerpt from the DVD of Andrew Downes' opera, Far from the Madding Crowd.

 Andrew Downes' compositions over the last few years include: 7 Preludes for Piano for Duncan Honeybourne, who recorded this work on his CD of Andrew Downes' piano music in 2016.
-For Paula Downes (soprano) with Anna Downes (violin), Cynthia Downes (viola) and Tony Bridgewater (piano) he composed The Four Songs of Bluebeard's Wife, settings of poetry by Julie Boden; Autumn Songs, settings of poetry by Bernard Davies and 2 Shakespeare Songs, which have now received numerous performances.
+For Paula Downes (soprano) with Anna Downes (violin), Cynthia Downes (viola) and Tony Bridgewater (piano) he composed The Four Songs of Bluebeard's Wife, settings of poetry by Julie Boden; The Door of Winter, settings of poetry by Bernard Davies and 2 Shakespeare Songs, which have now received numerous performances.
 He has most recently composed a Concerto for Recorder and String Orchestra for blind recorder player, James Risdon, premiered in December 2019 with the Czech Virtuosi in the Spanish Hall of Prague Castle, Czech Republic, under the baton of Ondrej Vrabec.
 Andrew has recently completed his Symphony No.6, scored for large Chamber Ensemble, for the Central England Camerata, to be premiered in Hagley Hall, Worcestershire, in October 2020, in celebration of Andrew's 70th Birthday.

 in their compilation entitled Thirty Choral Masterworks for Upper Voices.
 Downes' organ prelude The Forest at Dawn is published in the Millennium Organ Book by the Incorporated Society of Organists.
 All of Andrew Downes' other works are published by Lynwood Music, founded in 1978 by his wife, Cynthia, and managed by her ever since.